 From the team behind the widely renowned Amante Ibiza, comes sister restaurant Aiyanna.
 Located in Cala Nova Bay on the north side of the island, Aiyanna offers a modern take on Western Mediterranean food with meze sharing plates, free-range fish, organic meat and an array of vegetarian options.
-Continuing the tradition of the perennially popular Ibizan boho vibe, Aiyanna also offers 60 beach beds, a DJ and a daily wellness programme with morning Pilates and yoga sessions.
+Continuing the tradition of the perennially popular Ibizan boho vibe, Aiyanna also offers 60 beach beds and a daily wellness programme with morning yoga sessions.

 Without a doubt, take ME’s boat, a blissful hour of seabreeze, to Formentera for a tranquil day at the beach.
 Pitch up just outside one of the coolest beachside restaurants you’d hope to find – Juan y Andrea – for piles of paella and cold cervezas.
 Muck about in the blue, blue sea and sunbathe on the white sand beach before gearing up for yet another night out back on Ibiza.